feilipu/rcm2024/README.md

 Standard features include.

-- 245 kByte of NAND FLASH, using `WE0`, `OE0`, and `CS0`.
+- 256 kByte of NAND FLASH, using `WE0`, `OE0`, and `CS0`.
 This is the cold boot memory device.
 - 1 MByte of Static RAM, using `WE0`, `OE0`, and `CS1`.

 - Cold boot, and serial programming Port A using a USB interface (FTDI).
-- 2 x asynchronous serial interfaces Port C and D with FTDI standard interfaces.
+- 2 x asynchronous serial interfaces Port C and D with FTDI standard connectors.

-- SPI synchronous serial interface Port B with Grove / Sparkfun interface supporting external SPI Slave devices, and onboard SD Card.
+- SPI synchronous serial interface Port B with Grove / Sparkfun connectors supporting external SPI Slave devices, and onboard SD Card.
 - SD Card cage for optional FAT32 formatted mass storage.

-- I2C interface (open drain) with Grove / Sparkfun interface supporting external I2C 5V or 3.3V Slave devices.
+- I2C interface (open drain) with Grove / Sparkfun connector supporting external I2C 5V or 3.3V Slave devices.

 - Compact Flash Module 8-bit IDE Interface for optional FAT32 formatted mass storage.